 Ronstan ARS-4 rods were selected for five of the Crystal Bridges structures.
 Being only 20 millimeters (3/4 inch) thick, the rods create the needed structural support without detracting from the impressive, massive wooden roofing structure.
 The suspended nature of the structures, supported by the glulam beams, was accomplished by employing customized rod clevis connections.
 Ronstan worked with the project team to develop the custom pieces, which allow for extra articulation compared to a traditional fork connection.

-“Crystal Bridges Museum of American Art is a great example of how tensile architecture can help to achieve unique engineering and architectural goals,” says Matt Berrelli, Sales Engineer with Ronstan.
+“Crystal Bridges Museum of American Art is a great example of how tensile architecture can help to achieve unique engineering and architectural goals,” says Matthew Berrelli, Sales Engineer with Ronstan.
 “The rod system provides superior strength and support without intruding on the look of the wooden structure.
 We are thrilled to have contributed to this cutting-edge project.”

 Crystal Bridges Museum of American Art won the Metal Architecture Magazine’s 2012 Design Award – Metal Roofing.
 We are proud and privileged to have been an integral part of this project.